tjpullen/BMB_2018/chapter2.md

 - Display how the `sex` colum is stored after the conversion using the `class()` function.

 *** =hint

-Your code should start with `mice$sex <-` to assign the converted data to the sex column.
+Remember you use `<-` to assign some data to a variable.
+This works with columns as well.
+So your code should start with `mice$sex <-` to assign the converted data to the sex column.

 *** =pre_exercise_code
 ```{r}
 load(url("http://s3.amazonaws.com/assets.datacamp.com/production/course_4315/datasets/mice5.rdata"))